Structure theorems for actions of homeomorphism groups: Introduction

 We also prove a similar result (see Theorem \ref{thm:structure} below) for continuous actions of diffeomorphism groups; in this case if $M$ is compact then $N$ is necessarily a cover of $M$, and the action on $N$ is transitive.
 This gives a new proof of Hurtado's classification of actions, given his prior results on continuity.

-\para{Weaker restrictions on dimension} Under a much restriction on the dimension, we have the following version of a ``slice theorem" for actions of homeomorphism groups. \begin{thm}[Structure theorem for group actions by homeomorphisms] Let $M$ and $N$ be connected manifolds such that $\di(N)<2\di(M)$.
+\para{Weaker restrictions on dimension} With a weaker restriction on the dimension, we have the following version of a ``slice theorem" for actions of homeomorphism groups. \begin{thm}[Structure theorem for group actions by homeomorphisms] Let $M$ and $N$ be connected manifolds such that $\di(N)<2\di(M)$.
 If there is an action of $\Homeo_c(M)$ on $N$ without global fixed points, then $N$ has the structure of a {\em generalized flat bundle} over $M$.
-When $\di(N)-\di(M)<3$, the fiber $F$ is a manifold as well. \end{thm} A generalized flat bundle is a foliated space of the form $(\tilde{M} \times F)/ \pi_1(M)$ where $\pi_1(M)$ acts diagonally by deck transformations on $\tilde{M}$ and on $F$ by some representation to $\Homeo(F)$.
+When $\di(N)-\di(M)<3$, the fiber $F$ is a manifold as well. \end{thm} A {\em generalized flat bundle} is a foliated space of the form $(\tilde{M} \times F)/ \pi_1(M)$ where $\pi_1(M)$ acts diagonally by deck transformations on $\tilde{M}$ and on $F$ by some representation to $\Homeo(F)$.
 See Section \ref{sec:bundle}.
 There are many examples of such actions on generalized flat bundles.
 For instance, we have the following: \begin{exmp*} Let $S_g$ be a surface of genus $g \geq 2$.
-There are infinitely many non-conjugate actions of $\Homeo_0(S_g)$ on $S \times S^1$.
-These may be constructed by lifting the action of $\Homeo_0(S_g)$ to an action on the universal cover $\tilde{S}_g$ as described above, taking a minimal action of $\pi_1(S_g)$ on $S^1$, and forming the induced action on the flat bundle $(\tilde{S}_g \times S^1)/\pi_1(S_g)$.
+There are infinitely many non-conjugate actions of $\Homeo_0(S_g)$ on $S_g \times S^1$.
+One such family may be constructed as follows: lift the action of $\Homeo_0(S_g)$ to an action on the universal cover $\tilde{S}_g$ as described above, and extend this to an action on the product $\tilde{S}_g \times S^1$ that is trivial on the $S^1$ factor.
+Now take a homomorphism $\rho: \pi_1(S_g) \to \Homeo_0(S^1)$ with a global fixed point (or any action of this group on the circle with Euler number zero), and quotient $\tilde{S}_g \times S^1$ by the diagonal action of $\pi_1(S_g)$ acting by deck transformations on the first factor and via $\rho$ on the second.
+The quotient space is topologically $S_g \times S^1$ (this is ensured by the section provided by the global fixed point, or more generally by an action with 0 Euler number), and the action of $\Homeo_0(S_g)$ naturally descends to this quotient.
 Non-conjugate actions on $S^1$ will produce non-conjugate examples. \end{exmp*}